jebediah47/jebediah47/README.md

     <h1 class="intro">
     Hello, I'm Christian aka jeb a part-time developer and high-school student.
 I have been programming for about 2 years (give or take) and I primarily code in TypeScript and do mostly back-end projects.
-Front-end for me has sucked due to my lack of creativy needed for disigning beautiful websites, but at least I'm improving...
+Front-end for me has sucked due to my lack of creativy needed for designing beautiful websites, but at least I'm improving...

     I also use other programming languages, such as Python, C/C++, for some random projects.
 I also have some Docker skills but nothing too impressive.
 Ohh...
 And I'm also a hude Linux fan...
 Yeah, that's about it!